openharmony/docs/en/application-dev/reference/apis/js-apis-privacyManager.md

 ## privacyManager.startUsingPermission

-startUsingPermission(tokenID: number, permissionName: string): Promise&lt;void&gt;
+startUsingPermission(tokenID: number, permissionName: Permissions): Promise&lt;void&gt;

-Starts to record a permission usage event.
-This API is called by a system service and uses a promise to return the result.
-The permissions used by an app in the foreground and background can be observed, and the permission usage records can be saved.
+Starts to use a permission and flushes the permission usage record.
+This API is called by a system application, either running in the foreground or background, and uses a promise to return the result.
+This API uses a promise to return the result.

 **Required permissions**: ohos.permission.PERMISSION_USED_STATS (available only to system applications)